jihwan-jeong/xaddpy/README.md

         )
 )
 ```
 as expected.

 #### XADD.collect_vars(node_id: int)
-If you want to extract all Boolean and continuous Sympy variables existing in an XADD node, you can use this method.
+If you want to extract all Boolean and continuous symbols existing in an XADD node, you can use this method.

 ```python
 var_set = context.collect_vars(node_id)